-The program is fully accredited by the National Association of Schools of Art and Design.
-The U.C.M.
-Interior Design B.F.A. degree has achieved national accreditation by the Council for Interior Design Accreditation.
+- The program is fully accredited by the National Association of Schools of Art and Design.

 What will I study?

-Through a series of projects, the Interior Design program will help you sharpen your visual, oral and written skills.
+Through a series of projects, the Interior Design program will help you sharpen your visual, oral and writing skills.

 - Construction Documentation for Interior Design